-The Compensation and Equity Topics of the FASB ASC requires us to measure the cost of services to be rendered based on the grant-date fair value of an equity award.
-Compensation expense is to be recognized over the period which an employee is required to provide service in exchange for the award, generally referred to as the requisite service period.
+The Compensation and Equity topics of the FASB ASC requires us to measure the cost of services to be rendered based on the grant-date fair value of an equity award.
+Compensation expense is to be recognized over the period during which an employee is required to provide service in exchange for the award, generally referred to as the requisite service period.
 Information utilized in the determination of fair value includes the following:

-- Type of instrument (i.e., restricted shares vs. an option, warrant or performance shares), - Strike price of the instrument, - Market price of our common stock on the date of grant, - Discount rates, - Duration of the instrument, and - Volatility of our common stock in the public market.
+- Type of instrument (i.e., restricted shares vs. an option, warrant or performance shares), - Strike price of the instrument, - · Market price of our common stock on the date of grant, - · Discount rates, - Duration of the instrument, and - · Volatility of our common stock in the public market.

 Additionally, management must estimate the expected attrition rate of the recipients to enable it to estimate the amount of non-cash compensation expense to be recorded in our financial statements.
 While management uses diligent analysis to estimate the respective variables, a change in assumptions or market conditions, as well as changes in the anticipated attrition rates, could have a significant impact on the future amounts recorded as non-cash compensation expense.
-We recorded non-cash compensation expense of \$0.9 million during each of the three months ended June 30, 2011 and 2010.
+We recorded non-cash compensation expense of \$0.8 million for each of the three months ended September 30, 2011 and 2010 and \$1.7 million for each of the six months ended September 30, 2011 and 2010.